Christmas Eve is coming soon, as they say. I say it’s the most important Ukrainian food holiday of the year. Twelve dishes!

 These are some of the recipes that bring everything together with the Instant Pot.
 It’s still a lot of work to make twelve dishes – you’ll just be making those dishes faster.

 Kutia or Kutya is the first dish of the meal.
 It’s deeply symbolic of the harvest and paganism and Christianity all at the same time.
-I’ve got you covered with two different takes on boiled wheat.
+I’ve got you covered with three different takes on boiled wheat.

 Beet soup is really the definitive Ukrainian soup.
 It’s even more special on Christmas Eve if you include a mushroom or fish dumpling in each bowl.